 If you put a deadlift platform on top of normal gym flooring, you’ll have a good extra bit of soft flooring between the weights and the concrete floor.
 This helps dampen the vibrations that would otherwise be absorbed by the ‘real’ floor.

 Even with a gym floor and/or weightlifting platform, dropping weights from overhead can still create some vibrations.

 Crash pads are like airbags for your weights.
 They slow down the weights a little less abruptly than a hard floor would.
-Crash pads are squares that measure +-25”-40” per side and 5” thick.
-The outside is made of vinyl covered fabric that is UV, fire, water and mildew resistant.
+Crash pads are squares that measure +-25”-40” per side and are 5” thick.
+The outside is made of vinyl-covered fabric that is UV, fire, water, and mildew resistant.
 This material allows for a lot of heavy drops without damage.

 The inside is a dense foam that is a bit softer than the usual gym flooring and is a lot thicker.
 That means you can drop heavy weights without creating a big noise and vibrations.